Complementary and Alternative Therapies

 What are complementary and alternative therapies?

 Different types of alternative therapies work in a variety of ways.
-The overall goal of such therapies are generally to help reduce symptoms, alleviate pain, and improve quality of life for people with IBD.
-However, research has not yet demonstrated that they have any effect on the underlying disease itself.
-In addition, some of these therapies may even potentially interact badly with a patient’s IBD medications, so it is very important to work with a healthcare provider to figure out a safe and effective overall treatment plan.
+The overall goal of such therapies is generally to help reduce symptoms, reduce pain, and improve quality of life for people with IBD.
+However, research has not yet proven that they have any effect on the underlying disease itself.
+In addition, some of these therapies may even potentially interact with medications, so it is very important to work with a healthcare provider to figure out a safe and effective overall treatment plan.

 What are some common forms of complementary and alternative medicine?